|A dutiable transaction is exempt from transfer duty if it has been entered into for charitable purposes.

 A taxpayer is a public charitable or benevolent institution if its main purpose is charitable.
 To establish this, the Commissioner will consider the taxpayer’s purpose at the time it was established and the taxpayer’s activities on 30 June in the financial year before the assessment year.

-For a land tax assessment year that commences on or after 1 July 2015, a public charitable or benevolent institution does not include a relevant body unless a beneficial body determination is in force for that relevant body.
+A public charitable or benevolent institution does not include a relevant body unless a beneficial body determination is in force for that relevant body.

 Payroll taxShow more

 Wages paid by a charitable body or organisation are exempt if they are paid in connection with a charitable purpose for which the body is carried on.

 You can request confirmation from the Commissioner that you are exempt as a PBI.
 The Commissioner will determine if the following requirements are met:

 - its main or principal object is the direct relief of poverty, sickness, suffering, distress, misfortune, destitution or helplessness